complate/complate.github.io/content/index.md

     <h2 id="faq">Frequently Asked Questions</h2>
 </div>

-Please view our [FAQ](faq.html) to see the questions that we are most frequently asked.
+Please view our [FAQ](faq.html) for more details and a glossary of complate terminology.
-The FAQ also contains a glossary of complate terminology.
+There you'll also find guidance on whether complate is suitable for your purposes.

 </div>